 Also, it’s important to realize that an overweight recommendation is, in essence, a recommendation away from diversification, which can be one way to help protect a portfolio from market risk.
 An investor who prioritizes diversification in their portfolio may want to consider buying an overweight security, while not becoming overweight in that area.

 If you’re thinking of investing in stocks, it’s easy when you open an online trading account with SoFi Invest®.
-For a limited time, opening an account gives you the opportunity to win up to $1,000 in the stock of your choice.
-All you have to do is sign up, play the claw game, and find out how much you won.
+For a limited time, funding an account gives you the opportunity to win up to $1,000 in the stock of your choice.
+All you have to do is open and fund a SoFi Invest account.